-My clients are primarily in-house lawyers at Fortune 500 companies, and they say my proven track record is the main reason they hire me.
-They pick appellate lawyers by talking to other in-house counsel and lawyers they trust in the jurisdiction, and they find out who has won appeals, whose petitions for certiorari have been granted by the state Supreme Court, and who has earned the respect of appellate judges generally.
-Fortunately, I’m on a short list of Louisiana lawyers who are considered for important appeals.
+My clients are primarily in-house lawyers at Fortune 500 companies, and they say my proven track record is the reason they hire me.
+They pick lawyers by talking to other in-house counsel and lawyers they trust in the jurisdiction, and they find out who has won appeals, whose petitions for certiorari have been granted by the state Supreme Court, and who has earned the respect of judges generally.
+Fortunately, I’m on a short list of Louisiana lawyers to be considered.

-As a longtime advocate for pro bono representation, Martin is past director of both the national and Louisiana chapters of Appleseed, a nonprofit organization that attacks injustice at its root cause, which The American Lawyer called “pro bono’s new frontier.”
-He received the national Appleseed’s Evelyn Singer Award, and New Orleans CityBusiness named him to “Leadership in Law” for spearheading the reestablishment of Louisiana Appleseed after Hurricane Katrina.
-In 2016, Martin was honored with Louisiana Appleseed’s Good Apple Award and the Louisiana State Bar Association’s Catherine D. Kimball Award for a project culminating in the state Supreme Court’s adoption of a rule allowing lawyers to earn CLE credit for pro bono representation.
+Martin is past director of both the national and Louisiana chapters of Appleseed, a nonprofit organization that attacks injustice at its root cause, which The American Lawyer called “pro bono’s new frontier.”
+He received the national Appleseed’s Evelyn Singer Award and New Orleans CityBusiness named him to “Leadership in Law” for spearheading the reestablishment of Louisiana Appleseed after Hurricane Katrina.
+In 2016, Martin was honored with the Louisiana State Bar Association’s Catherine D. Kimball Award for a project culminating in the state Supreme Court’s adoption of a rule allowing lawyers to earn CLE credit for pro bono representation.

 “ Companies increasingly see the value in retaining counsel whose focus is on appellate litigation, because what works before the trial court could be a misstep before a court of appeal. ”

 - United States Supreme Court

 - United States Court of Appeals for the Fourth Circuit